-Why Bitcoin has value?
+Why does Bitcoin have value?
 While the price of the leading cryptocurrency has been on a roller coaster lately, we discuss what exactly determines the Bitcoin price and what is the value behind it.

-7 September, AtoZ Markets – Bitcoin has been the center of media’s attention once it set sail back in 2009.
-The cryptocurrency-pioneer offers an efficient means of transferring money, thus also saving time and resources, while being the great alternative to the central bank that controls the money.
+7 September, AtoZ Markets – Bitcoin has been the center of media attention once it set sail back in 2009.
+The cryptocurrency-pioneer offers an efficient means of transferring money, thus also saving time and resources while being a great alternative to the central bank that controls the money.

 In the past year, there have been a lot of discussions held regarding the price of Bitcoin.
 Many of the traditional market investors question the value behind this cryptocurrency and try to figure out how to price Bitcoin.

-What is the value behind Bitcoin?
-Why is Bitcoin worth money?
+What is the value behind Bitcoin, and why is Bitcoin worth money?
 How do you determine a Bitcoin’s price?